As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.

 After carrying the pups for about 9 weeks, mom is ready to give birth!

-The average litter size for golden retrievers is about 8.
+The average litter size for Golden Retrievers is 8.

 2 weeks: Eyes open